 But what to do if you wake up in the morning and the thought is still there?

 Invite the thought to stay awhile.

 Having an intrusive thought that won’t go away and survives a good night’s sleep is unnerving.
-The way to deal with it is an even more involved version of how you would deal with any other intrusive thought.
+It makes you wonder if the thought is real.
+(It’s still not).
+The way to deal with an intrusive thought that is sticking around is simply a more involved version of how you would deal with any other intrusive thought.
 Accept that you’re having the intrusive thought.
 Let it hang out in your peripheral vision.
 It may feel uncomfortable, but just let it be.

-I like to visualize a “long term intrusive thought” this way: imagine that your token friend who drives you really crazy but you’re still friends, has shown up unannounced on your doorstep.
-Your friend is ringing the doorbell incessantly; she knows you’re home!
-If you try to leave her out there, odds are good she is going to keep ringing the doorbell and she may start texting you or start calling you!
-But if you go downstairs and say, “Oh, hey, come on in.
+Here’s another approach.
+Imagine you have someone in your social circle who you’re sort of friends with, who is also really annoying and overcaffeinated and clingy.
+Imagine that this person has shown up unannounced on your doorstep.
+This person is ringing your doorbell incessantly; she knows you’re home!
+If you try to ignore her, odds are good she is going to keep ringing the doorbell.
+She may start texting you or calling you.
+And you feel violated: why is she at your house, refusing to leave you alone when you clearly don’t want her there?
+But imagine if you went downstairs and greeted her.
+“Oh, hey, come on in.
 I’m pretty busy right now, but if you want, you can sit on the couch and read a magazine.”
-That pesky friend is going to get bored quickly and maybe think twice about showing up unannounced again.
+That pesky friend is going to be disappointed.
+Odds are good, she’ll sit on your couch, leaf through a magazine, talk for awhile (and be ignored), and get bored quickly.
+Maybe this person will think twice about showing up unannounced again.